ComputeCanada/DC-shell_automation/README.md

 Let's start with an example.
 Suppose that you wanted to check that using `+` with `tail` was inclusive and you wanted to avoid scrolling all the way to the top to check that the line just below the header was all that was returned.
 You could do this by "piping" the tail command to the head command, as follows:

 	$ tail -n +1 EPLABB.csv | head -n 1
-	Row ID,Branch ID,Branch Name,Number of Holds,Title,Author,As of Date,Web URL
+	Branch ID,Branch Name,Number of Holds,Title,Author,As of Date,Web URL

 What we need to do is take the output of our `tail` command and pipe it to the `cut` tool.
 Cut allows for lines in files to be sliced at a specified delimiting character into fields and then for the specified fields to be returned.
 We know that we have a _comma_ separated values file and by looking at our header row we see that the title is the fifth item so we can issue the following command:

-	$ tail -n +2 EPLABB.csv | cut -d , -f 5
+	$ tail -n +2 EPLABB.csv | cut -d , -f 4
 	Fifty shades of Grey / E.L.
 James
-	The back of the turtle : a novel / Thomas King Minecraft annual / [edited by Jane Riordan ; written by Jane Riordan with 3 others] Yes please / Amy Poehler
+	The back of the turtle : a novel / Thomas King Minecraft annual / [edited by Jane Riordan ; written by Jane Riordan with 3 others] ...
-	Crash & burn : a novel / Lisa Gardner
-	...

 That's pretty neat.
-There is a problem though, some of the lines are not returning the title / author combo that we expect?
+There is a problem though, some of the lines are not returning the title / author combo that we expect, such as `"Option B : facing adversity` and `"The lose your belly diet : change your gut`.

 > **Question:** What is happening here and why?
 >